Much of what Coach Josh says here are things we’ve already said, but it doesn’t hurt to repeat it, just in case you’d like another opinion.

 Most pre-packaged diet foods and processed “fat-free” foods.

 In theory, I like the idea of pre-packaged meals to assist in weight loss.
 They help keep portion sizes down, thus reducing the amount of calories eaten.
 But unfortunately that’s about all I like about them.

-You see, most of these pre-packaged foods (along with most processed “fat-free” foods) contain a wide array of obesity additives, such as high fructose corn syrup, refined sugars, MSG, and saturated fats.
+You see, most of these pre-packaged foods (along with most processed “fat-free” foods) contain a wide array of obesity additives, such as high fructose corn syrup, refined sugars, MSG, and trans fats.
 Plus, most of these foods are low in protein, which you need to stimulate your metabolism and build muscle tone.
 Not to mention the fact that they’re packed to the gills with sodium, which can cause water retention and bloating.